Phone-GWP-group

 Generally speaking, colours on opposite sides of the wheel are commonly agreed to complement each other.
 So, for example, blue pairs well with orange, yellow with purple, and red with green.

-Besides working well with each other, complementary colours also offer enough contrast in your packaging design and create an attractive, eye-catching appearance.
+In addition to working well together, complementary colours also provide sufficient contrast in your packaging design and create an attractive, eye-catching appearance.

 Split complementary colours

-A similar colour wheel technique is known as selecting “split complementary” colours.
+A similar colour wheel technique is known as “split complementary” colour selection.
 This idea involves using the adjacent colours on the opposite side of the colour wheel.

-For example, if blue is your primary colour, the complementary colour (on the colour wheel) would be orange.
-But the split complementary colours would be the red-orange and yellow-orange on either side of this.
+For example, if blue is your primary colour, the complementary colour (on the colour wheel) would be orange, and the split complementary colours would be red-orange and yellow-orange on either side of it.

 This approach allows you to add three colours to your packaging whilst ensuring they all work well together (and create a hierarchy of shades).